Games & Quizzes

 /ˈSHōldər/

 upper joint of each of person's arms and part of body between this and neck.
-To push something using the top part of your arm.
+To carry something around your neck.

 /ˈstandiNG/

 performed from rest or upright position, without run-up.
 Your status or position relative to your community.
-To last for a long time.
+To be upright; not be sitting or lying down.

 /ˈeksərˌsīz/